syvixor/mangadex-dl/README.md

-## 📥 Mangadex Downloader
+## 🛸 Mangadex Downloader

-A CLI tool to download manga chapters (solo or bulk) from MangaDex.
+A sleek CLI tool to download single or multiple manga chapters from MangaDex with ease.

 ### 🪐 Features

 - Bulk download multiple chapters at once.
 - Choose specific chapters interactively.
 - Supports multiple languages.
-- Saves all chapter pages as images inside a .zip archive.
+- Saves chapter pages inside a `.zip` or `.cbz` archive.
+- Lets you choose archive format (ZIP or CBZ).
 - Automatically sanitizes filenames.
 ### 🧩 Requirements

 - Python `3.7` or higher